brewdo/brewdo/MIGRATION.md

 Obviously, a lot of people already use Homebrew.  brewdo currently supports a clean installation.
-But it would be nice to be able to sandbox an existing Homebrew installation.
+But it would be nice to be able to migrate an existing Homebrew installation to brewdo.

 This is tricky because some software's expectations are changed a little.
 (This was even part of the original motivation for brewdo!)